JKorf/CoinEx.Net/README.md

 For the basic client options see also the CryptoExchange.Net [docs](https://github.com/JKorf/CryptoExchange.Net#client-options).

 ## Release notes
+* Version 4.0.0-beta3 - 09 Aug 2021
+    * Renamed GetSymbolTradesAsync to GetTradesHistoryAsync
+    * Renamed GetExecutedOrderDetailsAsync to GetOrderTradesAsync
+    * Renamed GetOrderStatusAsync to GetOrderAsync
+    * Renamed GetTradesAsync to GetUserTradesAsync

 * Version 4.0.0-beta2 - 26 Jul 2021
     * Updated CryptoExchange.Net